hngaston/hngaston.github.io/_pages/about_einstein.md

-I am a second year student Computer Science and Mathmatics student at Caltech, where I am advised by Professor Anima Anandkumar.
+I am a second year student Computer Science and Mathematics student at Caltech, where I am advised by Professor Anima Anandkumar.

 I am passionate about applying machine learning to big problems, including climate change, disaster response, defense, medicine, etc. I am eager to contribute to innovative projects that leverage these technologies to make a positive impact.